 The cumulative effects of the sun, age, and smoking make the skin appear wrinkled and thin.
 In addition, abnormal cells may grow and multiply, creating unsightly spots or in some cases, skin cancers.
 Luckily for us, the skin is unique in its ability to regenerate itself.
 The normal pace of regeneration, however, is slow and does not prevent the accumulation of abnormal skin cells.
 A more efficient way of ridding the body of those abnormal cells and replacing them with 'new' skin is to 'peel' off the top layers of skin.
 The body then replaces these layers with new skin that is healthier and younger looking.

 There are different types of chemical peels.
 Mechanical peels work by 'rubbing off' the top layers of skin.
-Older methods used a pumice stone.
-Dermabrasion also enjoyed popularity.
-More recently even salons have started using systems that 'sandblast' the skin.
+Older methods used a pumic stone and dermabrasion also enjoyed popularity.
+More recently, even salons have started using systems that 'sandblast' the skin.
 How well these methods work is highly dependent on the skill of the technician.

-Chemical peels work by putting a chemical on the skin that reacts with and breaks up the top layers of skin (epidermis).
-Examples of this are the 'fruit acid' peels, 'TCA' peel, 'Obagi blue peel', etc. Depending on the nature and concentration of the chemicals used these peels can strip off only very superficial layers of skin or they can go deep into the skin.
+Chemical peels, however, work by putting a chemical (or combination of chemicals) on the skin that reacts with and breaks up the top layers of skin (epidermis).
+Examples of this are the 'fruit acid' peels, 'TCA' peel, 'Obagi blue peel', etc. Depending on the nature and concentration of the chemicals used, these peels can strip off only very superficial layers of skin or they can go deep into the skin.

 How do chemical peels differ from laser surgery?

 Laser Resurfacing works by vaporizing layers of skin and can penetrate deeper into the skin.
 Depending on the type of laser, there can be heating of the tissues underneath the top layers of skin that will also affect how the skin regenerates.
-Laser resurfacing can yield a longer lasting result.
+Laser resurfacing can often yield a longer-lasting result than a chemical peel.

-In addition, and VERY important, the patient has to decide first how much downtime she/he can tolerate.
-In summary, the deeper the peel the more dramatic an effect she/he expects from the procedure.
-However, the deeper the peel, the longer the downtime.
+It is VERY important that you first decide how much downtime you can tolerate.
+The deeper the peel the more dramatic an effect you can expect from the procedure, but the deeper the peel the longer the downtime.
 Special post-treatment instructions will be provided after your initial consultation.